Red-headed lovebird

-The red-headed lovebird (Agapornis pullarius) also known as the red-faced lovebird is a member of the genus Agapornis, a group commonly known as lovebirds.
-Like other lovebirds it is native to Africa.
+The red-headed lovebird (Agapornis pullarius), also known as the red-faced lovebird, is a member of the genus Agapornis, a group commonly known as lovebirds.
+Like other lovebirds, it is native to Africa.

 Taxonomy

 The red-headed lovebird was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 He placed it with all the other parrots in the genus Psittacus and coined the binomial name Psittacus pullarius.
 The type locality is Ghana.
 The red-headed lovebird is now one of nine species placed in the genus Agapornis that was introduced in 1836 by the English naturalist Prideaux John Selby.
-The genus name combines the Ancient Greek αγάπη agape meaning "love" and όρνις ornis meaning "bird".
-The specific epithet pullarius is from Latin and means "of young birds" (pullus means "chick").
+The genus name combines the Ancient Greek ἀγάπη agápē meaning "love" and ὄρνις órnis meaning "bird".
+The specific epithet pullārius is from Latin and means "of young birds" (pullus means "chick").